igorvoltaic/nvim-basic-ide/README.md

 ## Included plugins

-All included and installed plugins can be found in [lazy-lock.json](./lazy-lock.json)
+All included plugins can be found in [lazy-lock.json](./lazy-lock.json).
+Please read how to use it in [Lazy.nvim](https://lazy.folke.io/usage/lockfile) documentation.

 ## Useful links